|Caring For Your Bathtub:

 Make sure the caulk you use is water soluable (LAYTEX).
 No Silicone types.
 These are solvent based and very dificult to work with and

 won't clean off with water.
-I recommend Phenoseal or Polyseamseal.
 Don't use clear.
+Use a Bathroom caulk that is designed to resist mold.

 8. Damage may occur to any refinished surface when exposed to extreme heat.
 Please keep hot objects away from the refinished item.